 Causes of Pudendal Nerve Entrapment

-The pudendal nerve can be damaged by several factors.
+There are several factors that cause damage to the pudendal nerve.
 An injury or surgery can cause it and sometimes, exercising too much, such as riding a bike, can contribute to it.

 Other causes may include: